Skip to content

 PROTECTING THE ENTIRE SOFTWARE SUPPLY CHAIN, NOT JUST DEPENDENCY CONFUSION ATTACKS

-The SolarWinds event is a wake-up call to all organizations to prioritize application security—not just because of massive dependency confusion attacks like this one, but also because of the smaller-scale attacks that occur every day—and can potentially bring significant damage to organizations of all sizes.
+The SolarWinds dependency confusion event is a wake-up call to all organizations to prioritize application security—not just because of massive dependency confusion attacks like this one, but also because of the smaller-scale attacks that occur every day—and can potentially bring significant damage to organizations of all sizes.

 This event is also a reminder that organizations need to protect every element of the software supply chain, including: